 LSAT practice tests are a great idea.
 They help you build stamina, hone your pacing, and pinpoint exactly where you need to continue practicing.
 In the right circumstances, they can also be valuable tools to prepare for some of the less obvious challenges you’ll face on test day.
 So, here are the top 5 differences in practice LSATs vs the actual test day.
 Trying to incorporate these into your future practice tests will make you all the more comfortable come test day.

 (And just FYI: while there are plenty of LSAT practice tests out there, Magoosh’s LSAT prep program includes official LSAT questions and a full LSAT practice test!
-You can also try out a full-length free LSAT practice test!)
+You can also try out a full-length free LSAT practice test on this site!)

 1. The Experimental Section

 One of the five multiple choice sections you’ll see on test day is an unscored, “experimental” section.
 That section is not released to the public after the test day, so it does not appear in any of the official LSAT PrepTests available for purchase.
 Likewise, most test prep books and courses don’t include an experimental section in their practice materials, and that’s why you might be used to seeing only four multiple choice sections thus far.
 Stand assured, there will be five full-length multiple choice sections on the actual test day, and you will not be able to tell which of them is the experimental section, so it’s important to prepare to treat all five of them as scored sections.